National media relations and influencing policy

 How we assisted

-- Promotes job creation by investing in the jobs that we need for the future
+- Promote job creation by investing in the jobs that we need for the future.

-Ahead of ONS Labour Market figures being released on 16 June, BECG worked to ensure that the open letter was published in The Sunday Times on 14 June.
+BECG secured placement of the Open Letter in the The Sunday Times on 14 June.
 The letter was amplified further by political editor, Tim Shipman in his editorial.
 Over the next few days, BECG secured additional national and sector media coverage – including the Daily Mail and Inside Housing.

 BECG has been at the forefront of our work across the social housing sector from the emergence of COVID-19.
 They know our organisation and have the ability to plan and strategise with us; making connections between our frontline strategy and our communications, our goals and our priorities, to best effect.
 They’re at the heart of our public affairs work and have extended the reach of our organisation into national media, national government and local affairs, to great effect.
 BECG secure impact.